jlr2/IntroductionPaaS/docker.md

 > $ docker run --name servidor_wp -p 8000:80 --link servidor_mariadb:mariadb -d wordpress

-&nbsp;&nbsp;&nbsp;Now, check the installation process is working (use 'links' and connect to the URL "http://IP_servidor_wp").
-The IP of the servidor_wp can get by "$docker logs servidor_wp".
+&nbsp;&nbsp;&nbsp;Now, check the installation process is working:
+- We can use 'links' and connect to the URL "http://IP_servidor_wp" from the same virtual machine with docker (The IP of the servidor_wp can get by "$docker logs servidor_wp").
+- Or from the host computer by using the virtual machine IP address:8080
 <br><br>